exactpro/clearth/README.md

 The new project will be created in the directory adjacent to the repository root.

+## Starting ClearTH

-Navigate to that new directory and execute the following command to start your new project within the Jetty server:
+Navigate to the directory with your new project and execute the following command to start ClearTH within the Jetty server:
 ```
 $ ./gradlew jettyRun
 ```